Pughal77/topo_assessment/readme.md

     Coming up with visualistations of the data.
 I had a hard time deciding of cmoing up with meaningful visualisations

+    I am not sure what to do with null values in the context of this dataset.
+I am not sure if I am to replace null values with appropriate values (like 0) or just remove them (resulting in a loss of significant data)

 Future Improvements
     Improve sturcture of unified dataset